 Ciltacabtagene autoleucel is a BCMA-directed, genetically modified autologous T-cell immunotherapy, which involves reprogramming a patient's own T-cells with a transgene encoding a chimeric antigen receptor (CAR) that identifies and eliminates cells that express BCMA.
 The cilta-cel CAR protein features two BCMA-targeting single domain antibodies designed to confer high avidity against human BCMA.
-Upon binding to BCMA-expressing cells, the CAR promotes T-cell activation, expansion, and elimination of target cells.1
+Upon binding to BCMA-expressing cells, the CAR promotes T-cell activation, expansion, and elimination of target cells.

 In December 2017, Legend Biotech entered into an exclusive worldwide license and collaboration agreement with Janssen Biotech, Inc. (Janssen), a Johnson & Johnson company, to develop and commercialize cilta-cel.
-In February 2022, cilta-cel was approved by the U.S. Food and Drug Administration (FDA) under the brand name CARVYKTI[®] for the treatment of adults with relapsed or refractory multiple myeloma.
-In May 2022, the European Commission (EC) granted conditional marketing authorization of CARVYKTI[®] for the treatment of adults with relapsed and refractory multiple myeloma.
-In September 2022, Japan's Ministry of Health, Labour and Welfare (MHLW) approved CARVYKTI[®].
+In February 2022, cilta-cel was approved by the U.S. Food and Drug Administration (FDA) under the brand name CARVYKTI® for the treatment of adults with relapsed or refractory multiple myeloma.
+In April 2024, cilta-cel was approved for the second-line treatment of patients with relapsed/refractory myeloma who have received at least one prior line of therapy including a proteasome inhibitor, an immunomodulatory agent, and are refractory to lenalidomide.

+In May 2022, the European Commission (EC) granted conditional marketing authorization of CARVYKTI® for the treatment of adults with relapsed and refractory multiple myeloma.
+In September 2022, Japan's Ministry of Health, Labour and Welfare (MHLW) approved CARVYKTI®.
 Cilta-cel was granted Breakthrough Therapy Designation in the U.S. in December 2019 and in China in August 2020.
-In addition, cilta-cel received a PRlority MEdicines (PRIME) designation from the European Commission in April 2019.
+In addition, cilta-cel received a PRIority MEdicines (PRIME) designation from the European Commission in April 2019.
 Cilta-cel also received Orphan Drug Designation from the U.S. FDA in February 2019, from the European Commission in February 2020, and from the Pharmaceuticals and Medicinal Devices Agency (PMDA) in Japan in June 2020.
 In March 2022, the European Medicines Agency's Committee for Orphan Medicinal Products recommended by consensus that the orphan designation for cilta-cel be maintained on the basis of clinical data demonstrating improved and sustained complete response rates following treatment.